 After the war, the tunnels were sealed off and lost to history until “rediscovered” in 1988.

-Enter the Battlebox
+Enter the BattleBox

-From the entrance of the Battlebox, a flight of stairs leads to a long corridor.
+From the entrance of the BattleBox, a flight of stairs leads to a long corridor.
 Off this corridor are the twenty-something rooms making up this underground command complex.

-At the Fortress Plotting Room, visitors get to see how plotters kept track of invading aircraft and coordinated the allied response to them.
+Adjacent is the Fortress Plotting Room, visitors get to see how plotters kept track of invading aircraft and coordinated the allied response to them.

-Other stops on the tour include the Engine Room where the bunker’s electricity generator was once housed, Air Filtration Plant.
+Other rooms at the BattleBox that you can explore include the Engine Room where the bunker’s electricity generator was once housed and Air Filtration Plant.

 First-hand View of History

 Even though it used for just four days (Percival shifted into the bunker on 11 February from the neighbouring building – now Hotel Fort Canning), the events that played out in the Battlebox were of utmost significance.

 A visit to Battlebox will allow visitors to gain an appreciation of Singapore’s past, remember the sacrifices of those who lived through the Second World War and walk away with greater fortitude for the future.